 The facsimile Codex Amiatinus and Coloured Saxon Window Glass are acknowledged as significant collections and featured as part of the Great Exhibition of the North’s A History of the North in 100 Objects.

 Browse our online collections catalogue to see some of our items on display a little closer, as well as items kept in our stores.
 A lot of the material we hold are part of bulk finds, however, there are some real gems, including worked stone, metal and glasswork.
-Share your favourite object(s) with your friends on social media (don’t forget to tag us).
+Share your favourite object(s) with your friends on social media.
+We also welcome you to share your posts and photos with us on Facebook, Instagram and ‘X’.

 - All